 Unfortunately, all of these sign-up bonuses are only available to new cardholders.
-Capital One also limits the number of cards you can have open with them.
-So if you already have two open credit cards with the bank, you can’t apply for a new one.
+Capital One also limits the number of cards you can have open with it.
+So if you already have two open credit cards with the issuer, you can’t apply for a new one.

 Keep an eye out for referral bonus offers

-By referring a friend to a Capital One Rewards card, you could potentially earn up to 50,000 miles per year.
+By referring a friend to a Capital One rewards card, you could earn up to $500 per year.
 Just keep in mind that offers are targeted and might change by the cardholder.

-To earn great rewards on spending you are already doing, make any big charges (like mortgage or utility payments) on your Venture or Spark Miles cards.
+To earn great rewards on spending you are already doing, put big charges (like mortgage or utility payments) on your Venture or Spark Miles cards.
 You’ll earn miles faster without increasing your monthly spending.
 Just be sure to pay off your balance each month to avoid accruing interest.